andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

       (recur (zip/next loc) tag pred))))
 ```

-`zip-select-first` does a depth first traversal of a zipper and finds the first node that is associative and has a tag that satisfies a predicate. `every-pred` is a handy higher order function that returns a function that returns true if a value satisfies all it's predicates. `some->` is like `->` except that is short circuits on if a function returns `nil`.
+`zip-select-first` does a depth first traversal of a zipper and finds the first node that is associative and has a tag that satisfies a predicate. `every-pred` is a handy higher order function that returns a function that returns true if a value satisfies all it's predicates. `some->` is like `->` except that is short circuits if a function returns `nil`.

 For the last part of this pipeline we need to add some more dependencies: `hiccup.core` for writing html, `hickory.core` for reading html, and `hickory.zip` for creating zippers for html.